Editor's Note: This post was originally published in April 2011 and has been updated for accuracy and comprehensiveness.

 Entrepreneurs and Startups in Home Care Continues to Grow

 At Ankota, we have the good fortune to be able to meet and talk with many home care startups.
 We definitely see trends in the market and have the opportunity to share some with you here on the Healthcare Delivery Management Blog.
-We're so confident about the growth in this market, we even offer FREE software to new startup agencies that qualify.
+We're so confident about the growth in this market, we even offer FREE software for up to two months to new startup agencies that qualify.

 To learn more and see if your agency qualifies, click here